Elephant9

-Elephant9 (established 2006 in Oslo, Norway) is a Norwegian progressive/neo-psychedelic/jazz-rock trio which formed in 2006 under the name Storløkken/Eilertsen/Lofthus, for the members of the band, namely Ståle Storløkken (keyboard), Nikolai Eilertsen (bass) and Torstein Lofthus (drums), but changed the name to elephant9 after the first year together.
+Elephant9 (stylized as elephant9) is a Norwegian progressive/neo-psychedelic/jazz-rock trio formed in Oslo in 2006.
+The band was originally known as Storløkken/Eilertsen/Lofthus, after its members: Ståle Storløkken (keyboard), Nikolai Hængsle (Eilertsen) (bass) and Torstein Lofthus (drums), before adopting the name Elephant9 after their first year together.

 Biography

 The trio released their debut album Dodovoodoo in 2008, and followed up with Walk the Nile in 2010, both on the label Rune Grammofon.
-Walk the Nile was awarded Spellemannprisen 2010 in the class Jazz, and has drawn considerable praise from both the jazz and rock communities worldwide.
-They appeared at scenes in London with Motorpsycho in 2010.
+Walk the Nile was awarded Spellemannprisen 2010 in the class Jazz, and received widespread critical acclaim, including reviews highlighting its crossover appeal between jazz and rock audiences.
+They performed in London with Motorpsycho in 2010.

-Their third studio album Atlantis, released in 2012, reinforced by the Swedish prog-rock guitarist veteran Reine Fiske, was accompanied by a series of concert performances at Kongsberg Jazz Festival, and other Norwegian festivals like Vossajazz and Nattjazz, and stages like "Union Scene" and "Victoria, Najonal Jazzscene".
+Their third studio album Atlantis, released in 2012, featured Swedish veteran prog-rock guitarist Reine Fiske.
+The release was accompanied by a series of concert performances at Kongsberg Jazzfestival, and other Norwegian festivals like Vossajazz and Nattjazz.
+The band also performed at venues including Union Scene in Drammen and Victoria – Nasjonal jazzscene in Oslo.